CAAPIM/Sample-App-MAS-Android-Login-User-Authentication-And-Authorization/README.md

 3. Copy the contents of the exported msso_config to src/main/assets/msso_config.json.
 4. In Policy Manager, import the policy retrieveFlights.xml as /retrieveFlights
 a.
 Publish Web API -> Enter Service name as retrieveFlights and Gateway URL as retrieveFlights -> Finish
 b.
-File -> Import Policy (into your newly created api) -> Select tradePolicy.xml
+File -> Import Policy (into your newly created api) -> Select retrieveFlights.xml
 5. Build and Deploy the app to a device.
 6. Login to app with a valid user and you it will retreive the flight info from the database as a json